Creamy mushroom rice with porcini

 NOTES

-• For best results use fresh porcini mushrooms.
-Cook the mushrooms the same day you’ve picked them or bought them, do not keep them more than two days in the refrigerator.
+• For best results, use fresh porcini mushrooms.
+Cook the mushrooms the same day you pick them or buy them; do not keep them in the refrigerator for more than two days.

-• Do not wash the mushrooms, clean them with a dry piece of cloth and remove the dirt by hand.
+• Do not wash the mushrooms; clean them with a dry cloth and remove the dirt by hand.
 Do not wash the rice either.

-• Make the creamy rice with porcini whole year round using frozen or dried mushrooms
+• Make the creamy rice with porcini year-round using frozen or dried mushrooms.

-• When adding water to the rice the recipe works best if the water (or broth) is hot.
+• The recipe works best when adding water to the rice if the water (or broth) is hot.

-• Stir the rice while cooking frequently, preferably almost all the time.
-Frequent stirring will scrap the starch from the rice grains and the rice will get a creamier texture.
+• Stir the rice frequently while cooking, preferably almost all the time.
+Frequent stirring will scrape the starch from the rice grains, giving the rice a creamier texture.

-• For a richer taste add a glass of white wine instead of water.
+• Add a glass of white wine instead of water for a richer taste.

 Course: Lunch